 The fact that I donated to 19 charities didn't bother me.
-What did bother me was I didn't know when and how much I donated previously so I could donate the same amount again.
-To make matters worse, I didn't donate consistently throughout the year so it was even harder to keep track which charity I donated to and when I sent it.
-It was quite confusing.
+What did bother me was that I didn't know when and how much I had donated previously so I could donate the same amount again.
+To make matters worse, I didn't donate consistently throughout the year, so it was even more challenging to track which charity I donated to and when I sent it.
+It wasn't very clear.

-So, to stay on track with my goal to simplify this year, I decided to develop a more efficient system for tracking cash donations.
+So, to stay on track with my goal to simplify this year, I developed a more efficient system for tracking cash donations.
 By managing my donations, I donated more once a year and wrote fewer checks.
 This is the breakdown of my organizing cash donation system.

-First, I gathered the previous year charity names and amounts donated from my money management software.
+First, I gathered the names of the charities that had donated in the previous year and the amounts donated from my money management software, such as Quicken.

-The "Charity Name" column is for self-explanatory.
+The "Charity Name" column is self-explanatory.
 In the next column, I added the total amount I donated last year.
-This helped me stay on track with my budget for donations.
+This helped me stay on track with my donation budget.

-The next three columns are used for tracking what I donated this year.
-I added the amount donated, the checks or credit card transaction I used, and the check/transaction date.
+The following three columns track what I donated this year.
+I added the amount donated, the checks or credit card transactions I used, and the check/transaction date.

+That's it.
 This worked perfectly.
-I feel like I have more control over what and when I donate.
+I feel like I have more control over what and when I donate, and I was able to organize cash donations.

 Do you give cash donations to charities?
 How do you keep track of those transactions?
 Please leave a comment below and join the conversation.

-NOTE: This checklist is for tracking during the year.
-For tax purposes: be sure to keep any and all donation request letter (write check number, date mailed, and amount on it) from your donated charity, as well as, the address you are mailing it to.
+This checklist (Affiliate Link) is for tracking for one year.
+For tax purposes, keep any donation request letters (write the check number, date mailed, and amount on it) from your donated charity and the address to which you are mailing it.
 This is needed for your tax return at the end of the year.
-Some charities send a confirmation of your donation letter, if you receive them, be sure to save that as well.
-Sort in the folder in date order.
+Some charities send a confirmation of your donation letter; if you receive it, save it as well—sort it in the charities folder (digitally or physically) in date order.

 I think it is very important to keep track of the donations.
 One reason of course if for tax purposes.
 The 2nd is that I like to keep track, because many of the donations are an annual event put on by the charity.
 This way I can keep track of when it nearing and put aside the money I want to donate that year.